jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 (2) Every person commits an offence who—
   (a) uses, or causes or permits to be used, any telephone device for the purpose of disturbing, annoying, or irritating any person, whether by calling up without speech or by wantonly or maliciously transmitting communications or sounds, with the intention of offending the recipient; or
   (b) in using a telecommunications device, knowingly gives any fictitious order, instruction, or message.
-(3) Every person who commits an offence against subsection (1) or subsection (2) is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000.
+(3) Every person who commits an offence against subsection (1) or subsection (2) is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000.

 ### 113 Indecent telephone calls for pecuniary gain
 (1) Every person commits an offence against this Act who, in using a telephone device, uses or causes to be used indecent or obscene language, or makes or causes to be made a suggestion of an indecent or obscene nature, for the purpose of obtaining commercial gain.
-(2) Every person who commits an offence against subsection (1) is liable, on summary conviction,— (a) in the case of an individual, to a fine not exceeding $2,000:
+(2) Every person who commits an offence against subsection (1) is liable, on conviction,— (a) in the case of an individual, to a fine not exceeding $2,000:
   (b) in the case of a body corporate, to a fine not exceeding $5,000.